-Rakuten Aspyrian is building its Medical team to support its ongoing and upcoming clinical studies, including a global Phase III clinical study.
-The Associate Medical Director will be a key member of the Clinical Operations team with responsibilities to support Rakuten Aspyrian’s current clinical development program, provide medical consultation to company and project team members for clinical activities, and participate in new product development.
+Rakuten Aspyrian is building its clinical team to support its ongoing and upcoming clinical studies, including a global Phase 3 clinical study.
+The Senior Medical Director, Medical Director or Associate Medical Director will be a key member of the clinical team with responsibilities to support Rakuten Aspyrian’s current clinical development program, provide medical expertise to company and project team members, participate as a project team member in new product development and be the medical lead in Phase 1 and Phase 2 trials commensurate with their experience.

-The ideal candidate will have an M.D., D.O. or equivalent degree, hold an active M.D. or D.O. license, and have experience in medical, surgical, or radiation oncology.
-Additionally, a working knowledge of drug development process, GCP, ICH guidelines and EMA regulations as well as direct involvement as an investigator of clinical studies or direct experience in managing clinical operations is highly desirable.
+The ideal candidate will have an MD, DO, or equivalent degree, hold an active MD &/or DO license, with experience in medical, surgical, or radiation oncology preferred.
+Additionally, previous industry experience including a working knowledge of drug development process, GCP, ICH guidelines, FDA and EMA regulations as well as direct involvement as an investigator of clinical studies or direct experience in managing clinical operations, medical affairs, and medical safety and monitoring is highly desirable.

-The Associate Medical Director may be located anywhere in Western Europe within a reasonable distance of a major airport, and will report to the Global Medical Director.
+The Clinical Medical Director may be located anywhere in Western Europe within a reasonable distance of a major airport, and will report to the Chief Medical Officer.

 Key Duties and Responsibilities